 Does Abstinence Help to Improve Sperm Count?

-If Abstain from Having Sex, Will My Sperm Count Improve?Studies have shown that men with normal sperm count and motility can go a bit over a week without ejaculation and the sperm health doesn't suffer.
-Abstinence won't impove your chances of getting pregnant.
+If Abstain from Having Sex, Will My Sperm Count Improve?Studies have shown that men with normal sperm count and motility can go a bit over a week without ejaculation and sperm health doesn't suffer.
+Abstinence won't improve your chances of getting pregnant.
 If you do have sperm health issues, you should only abstain for a day for the best quality sperm.
-Additionally, if you abstain for too long, you could actually cause harm to your sperm.
+Additionally, if you abstain for too long, you could cause harm to your sperm.
 The motility and morphology of your sperm will deteriorate if you abstain for over a week.
 As you might suspect, this is extremely damaging when it comes to conception.
-Thus, the studies state that men should ejaculate between three and four times a week to ensure a proper amount of motile, normal sperm.
+Thus, the studies state that men should ejaculate between three and four times a week to ensure a proper amount of motile, healthy sperm.

 Ways to Improve Your Sperm Count and Quality

 Since abstinence isn't the answer, what can you do to help improve your sperm quality?
-There are plenty of things that will improve your sperm count, motility and morphology.
+There are plenty of things that will improve your sperm count, motility, and morphology.
 Chances are, without knowing it, you doing things that harm your sperm.
 If you stop doing them, your sperm health will improve.
 What about the things you could be doing but aren't?
 There are many things you can add to your day to day life that will improve your sperm.
 Are you willing to do what it takes?
-Improved sperm health means you have better odds at getting pregnant.
+Improved sperm health means you have better odds of getting pregnant.